kyma-project/telemetry-manager/docs/user/README.md

 To support telemetry for your applications, Kyma's Telemetry module provides the following features:

-- Guidance for the instrumentation: Based on [Open Telemetry](https://opentelemetry.io/), you get community samples how to instrument your code using the [Open Telemetry SDKs](https://opentelemetry.io/docs/instrumentation/) in nearly every programming language.
+- Guidance for the instrumentation: Based on [Open Telemetry](https://opentelemetry.io/), you get community samples on how to instrument your code using the [Open Telemetry SDKs](https://opentelemetry.io/docs/instrumentation/) in nearly every programming language.
 - Tooling for collection, filtering, and shipment: Based on the [Open Telemetry Collector](https://opentelemetry.io/docs/collector/), you can configure basic pipelines to filter and ship telemetry data.
 - Integration in a vendor-neutral way to a vendor-specific observability system: Based on the [OpenTelemetry protocol (OTLP)](https://opentelemetry.io/docs/reference/specification/protocol/), you can integrate backend systems.
 - Opt-out from features for advanced scenarios: At any time, you can opt out for each data type, and use custom tooling to collect and ship the telemetry data.